ESL Speaking

 • Task-based learning allows for a natural setting of the context where students can base their learning on their own experiences.
 This makes learning far more personal and relevant to your students in many cases.

 • TBL can expose your students to many more varied uses of English than PPP can.
-Think collocations, lexical phrases and patterns—the sky is the limit!
+Think ESL collocations, lexical phrases and patterns—the sky is the limit!

 • Language learning can arise from student need, instead of what the next unit is in the textbook.
 This makes it more memorable for learners.